money-on-chain/stable-protocol-core-v2/docs/README.md

 ![mint tp sequence](./resources/sequence-mint-tp.png?raw=true "mint tp sequence")

 1. Bob wants to mint TP using his collateral asset holdings.
-2. Bob sends an approval for CA TOken to MocCore, with the amount he pretends to spend.
+2. Bob sends an approval for CA Token to MocCore, with the amount he pretends to spend.
 3. Bob registers a mintTP operation on MocCore, asking for 10 TP, he also sends the corresponding coinbase amount to cover the execution fee.
 4. MocCore executes a transferFrom of Bob's CA to itself, locking the qACmax funds.
 5. MocCore queues the Operation on MocQueue, which will emit an *OperationQueued* event with the assigned OperationId.